 Scaling at 200% will end up back at 35 units regardless of the Preview Rounding setting:

 Both 17.5 and 18 units will be scaled to 35.

 This may cause some visual effects which certainly might look strange at a first glance (like 18*2=35 in the sample above).
 But when you turn Preview Rounding off and look at the actual floating values, everything will fall into place.

-To actually apply rounding to all coordinates in the current glyph, use the Contour > Apply Rounding command.
-This will change the fractional size (17.5) of our sample square to 18 units; so scaling at 200% will now end up at 36 units.
+To instantly round coordinates of all items (nodes, guidelines, hints, zones, anchors etc.) in the current glyph, use the Contour > Coordinates > Apply Rounding command.
+This one has a one-time immediate effect.
+For example, this will change the fractional size (17.5) of our sample square to 18 units; so scaling at 200% will now end up at 36 units.